Batuhantoy/NCD-VORN/README.md

 INSTALL `NEAR CLI` first like this: `npm i -g near-cli`

-  Go to the folder that you are going to clone this project in your terminal then copy and paste the link down below
+  To clone this project first go in to the folder that you are going to clone this project then fallow these steps

     git clone https://github.com/Batuhantoy/NCD-VORN.git

     yarn

+  Deploy to dev account(testnet)

     yarn build:release